Representative Ranking for Deliberation in the Public Sphere: Related work

 For the comment ranking setting, in particular, JR affords several advantages over notions of demographic or social representation more commonly used in the algorithmic fairness literature~\citep{barocas-hardt-narayanan,chasalow2021}.
 We discuss these advantages further in \Cref{sec:jr-fairness}, but here, we highlight two benefits.
 First, unlike most algorithmic fairness methods, JR does not require inference of any demographic or social labels, making it compatible with the privacy and legal constraints of real-world platforms~\citep{holstein2019,veale2017}.
 Second, JR automatically adapts to the groups that are relevant in different contexts.
 For instance, the groups relevant to represent in the discussions about the NYC budget planning process differ from those in a post about a basketball game between the Celtics and the Knicks.
 On real-world platforms that have a diverse range of content, the fact that JR naturally focuses on the relevant groups is a significant advantage.

 The primary theoretical question we analyze is: what is the price of enforcing JR, with respect to the ability to optimize other score functions?
+In the recommender system context, it is essential that a representation constraint be compatible with other objectives of interest for the platform (e.g. civility of comments).
+The need to optimize other objectives well is also why we start with the fundamental JR axiom rather than its stronger extensions~\citep{aziz2017justified,pjr_2017,skowron2017,brill2023,fish2024,welfarism2020}.
+Nevertheless, in our empirical experiments, we find that all but one of our JR committees also satisfies the stronger EJR+ axiom~\citep{brill2023}, consistent with other studies that find minimal differences between these axioms in real-world settings~\citep{boehmer2024approval}.\footnote{See also \citet{Bardal_Brill_McCune_Peters_2025} for similar findings beyond the approval voting setting.}

-For instance, is it the case that the platform must endure much higher levels of toxicity in order to provide representation?
-The closest related work is by \citet{elkind2022price} who investigate the price of JR with respect to the utilitarian social welfare (the number of selected comments that each user approves of, summed over users).
-We expand their work by analyzing the price for other classes of score functions and constraints on the user approval matrix.
-We find that in the common setting when users' preferences cluster into a few groups, the price of JR is typically negligible, which also relates to \citet{faliszewski2018achieving}'s work who use clustering as an empirical heuristic to achieve representation.
+The closest related theoretical work is by \citet{elkind2022price,elkind2024} who investigate the price of JR with respect to utilitarian social welfare (the number of selected comments that each user approves of, summed over users).
+Other related work includes \citet{skowron2017} who study the performance of various approval-based committee rules with respect to social welfare and coverage and \citet{bredereck2019experimental} who establish that maximizing social welfare or coverage with respect to JR is NP-hard.
+In contrast to \citet{elkind2022price}, we analyze the price of JR for more general classes of score functions, which are relevant in the context of recommender systems where objectives beyond user approval are also important, as well as constraints on the user approval matrix.
+We show that in the common setting when users' preferences cluster into a few groups, the price of JR, even with respect to arbitrary objective functions, is typically negligible (\S~\ref{sec:polarized}).
+These findings also relate to \citet{faliszewski2018achieving} who use clustering as an empirical heuristic to achieve fully proportional representation.